joncoop/zipgrade-reporter/README.md

 Something not working right?
 Do you have a feature request?
 You can [view or report issues here](https://github.com/joncoop/zipgrade-reporter/issues).

+## Disclaimer

+This program is free software.
+It is provided "as is", without warranty of any kind.

-\* ZipGrade Reporter is not affiliated with ZipGrade in any way.
+ZipGrade Reporter is not affiliated, associated, authorized, endorsed by, or in any way officially connected with ZipGrade LLC.
+The official ZipGrade website can be found at [ZipGrade](https://www.zipgrade.com/).